matteoferla/rdkit_to_params/README.md

 ## Constraints

-The selfstanding class `Constraints` is for generating constraint files, which are a must with covalent attachments in order to stop janky topologies.
+The self-standing class `Constraints` is for generating constraint files, which are a must with covalent attachments in order to stop janky topologies.
 The class is instantiated with a pair of SMILES, each with at least a real atom and with one attachment point, the first is the ligand and the second is its peptide target.
 The names of the heavy atoms and the Rosetta residue "numbers".